 The principle of value deals with the sense of meaningfulness.
 Management needs to identify attorneys and staff as valuable assets of the firm and communicate the firm’s vision and values.
 They can then draw a connection between their job and the firm’s vision to see how their work serves a valuable purpose not only to the firm but also to society.

 Empowerment deals with autonomy.
 Management should give both attorneys and staff members a certain degree of decision-making power for tasks that are within the range of their capabilities.
-These tasks should be challenging with formulated achievable goals.
+These tasks should be challenging, but they should be achieved with formulated achievable goals.
 The ability to work independently fosters feelings of competence and trustworthiness which supports intrinsic motivation.

 The team orientation principle aims to enhance trust and strengthen the relationships among employees.
 In this case, the firm management should make use of work- and non-work-related team strengthening activities.
 Employees are intrinsically motivated when their work performance contributes to the overall performance of a team they like and respect.